Maxime Lagacé: Tampa Bay Lightning

 Becoming a free agent the next off-season, Lagacé joined the Tampa Bay Lightning on July 28, 2021 on a one-year, two-way contract.

 After starting the season for AHL affiliate Syracuse Crunch, Lagacé was recalled to the Lightning on December 27, 2021, along with teammate Hugo Alnefelt.
 This was in response to both Lightning goalies contracting COVID-19 and needing to sit out.
 Lagacé started for the Lightning the next day at home against the Montreal Canadiens.
 Lagacé made 27 saves on 31 shots, as the Lightning won 5-4 in overtime.
 He started again on December 30 against the Florida Panthers, but was removed at the end of the second period after allowing 6 goals on 27 shots.
 Alnefelt came in for Lagacé in the 3rd period, making his NHL debut in the process.

+Färjestad BK

+Following two seasons within the Lightning organization, Lagacé at the conclusion of his contract opted to embark on a European career by agreeing to a one-year contract with Swedish club, Färjestad BK of the Swedish Hockey League (SHL), on June 14, 2023.
+Lagacé remained with FBK for two seasons posting 29 regular season wins through 49 combined appearances.

+Graz99ers

+As a free agent from Färjestad BK, Lagacé opted to continue his career in Europe, agreeing to a one-year contract with Austrian club, Graz99ers of the ICEHL, on July 23, 2025.

 Personal life

 Lagacé was born to Manon Dallaire and Gilles Lagacé.
 He has one younger brother, and 10 other family members.
 Lagacé speaks fluent French and English.